Bin repairs and replacements

 Look around the street in case it has been left outside someone else's house.
 If you suspect the bin has been stolen you can report it to the police and claim on your home insurance if you wish.
 The Council cannot take any action over neighbour disputes.

 If you can't find it you can order a replacement bin from the Council.
-There is a £39 charge for each replacement bin including delivery.
 You are advised to clearly mark your door number and street, on the outside and inside of the bin.

 My bin is damaged - what do I do?